 - RRP $46.95 (including GST).

-- Available from climbing equipment stores in Australia.
-Mail-order from our online shop here or use the Buy Now buttons below.
+- Available from climbing equipment stores in Australia, or by mail-order from our online shop here.

 Sam Whiteley interviewed me for this profile which appears in the current issue of Better Photography, an Australian magazine which is edited by AIPP Grand Master of Photography, Peter Eastway.
 Many thanks to Sam and Peter for featuring my work, it’s a real honor.